 Yes, you were very careful in selecting your expert, reviewing the expert's qualifications and credentials, interviewing the expert, talking to other lawyers who have used the expert....
 But as your case moves forward, you should nonetheless ask yourself whether you made the correct choice?
 Often the answer will be "yes", but sometimes you will realize that it is necessary to bring in a second expert either to replace your original choice or to supplement his expertise.

-- Your expert can help you develop critical aspects of your case, including identifying standards and practices within an industry or profession, as well as when and why deviations from the governing standards are relevant to your case.
+- Your expert can help you develop critical aspects of your case, including identifying standards and practices within an industry or profession, as well as when and why deviations from the governing standards are relevant to your case

 The longer you wait to hire and utilize your expert, the less likely it is that you will be able to take full advantage of your expert's assistance.

-You need to maintain an open channel of communication with your expert, and to keep your expert apprised of significant developments in the case, as well as providing access to evidence that you acquire over the course of discovery.
+You need to maintain an open channel of communication with your expert, and to keep your expert appraised of significant developments in the case, as well as providing access to evidence that you acquire over the course of discovery.
 If you are working with a good expert, your expert is not going to waste time reviewing irrelevant documents and evidence.

 If the litigation involves technical issues and jargon, your expert can help you understand complex testimony and its significance to your case.
 Your expert may recognize that a witness's response is more evasive than it appears, and may help you determine when a witness's answer is incomplete or when its artful phrasing suggests that the witness is holding back key information.

 - Don't expert your expert to be able to review mountains of evidence over a very short period of time before a deadline, but instead make sure that your expert has that evidence well in advance.